google/syzkaller/docs/contributing.md

 Also:

-- If you commit fixes an issue, please include `Fixes #NNN` line into commit message (where `NNN` is the issue number).
+- If your commit fixes an issue, please include `Fixes #NNN` line into commit message (where `NNN` is the issue number).
 This will auto-close the issue.
 If you need to mention an issue without closing it, add `Update #NNN`.
 - For syscall descriptions `*.const` files are checked-in with the `*.txt` changes